jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D37R1
 Got two agents with very basic flocking running.
 Need to refine border detection and add more granular flocking behavior rules.

+###D38R1
+Started programming a simple agent brain that tells us how it perceives its own flocking behavior.
+Nice break so far.